-Industry-specific lead generation are the different strategies for cultivating qualified leads for a company based on their specific type of business.
-Every company will have varying degrees of success generating leads with different strategies based on the products and services they sell and where their prospects spend the majority of their time.
+Industry-specific lead generation are the different strategies for generating qualified leads for a company based on their specific type of business.
+Every company will have varying degrees of success when they try to generate leads with different strategies based on the products and services they sell and where their prospects spend the majority of their time.

 What Is Lead Generation?